You are always learning if you self-publish.

 4. I knew I should have done better.

 I knew my first few books were not so great.
 But well, what’s done is done.
-It took me those few books (and years) before I suddenly realised that self-publishing had one super fantastic advantage.
+It took me those few books (and years) before I suddenly realized that self-publishing had one super fantastic advantage.
 No book is ever finished.

-You can re-write, edit, repair, renew and refresh any book that has been self-published, and then republish it as a far better and more professional version.
+You can re-write, edit, repair, renew, and refresh any book that has been self-published, and then republish it as a far better and more professional version.
 And no one knows.

 Lesson learned: After this early discovery, not one of my books has ever escaped re-publishing.
 I have often changed book cover design, modified and corrected the text, and even changed titles.
 A self-published book can always be improved.